Introduction

 Despite not having a specific end date, these contracts can be terminated by either party, given they comply with the termination provisions stipulated in the Labor Protection Act and the contractual terms.

 While less common, hybrid contracts also exist.
 These are contracts that begin as fixed-term but continue on an indefinite basis once the initial term ends.
-It's crucial for businesses to handle these contracts appropriately to avoid common global HR compliance mistakes.
+Businesses must handle these contracts appropriately to avoid common global HR compliance mistakes.

 The Labor Protection Act B.E.
 2541 (1998) is a key piece of legislation that governs employment in Thailand, specifying a framework for the rights and responsibilities of both employees and employers.
 Below are some key provisions of the Act: